 What Is Job Satisfaction?
 (And How to Increase Yours)

 Job satisfaction means different things for different people – not everyone values the same things in a job.
-But no matter what it means to you, it’s something you should keep in mind throughout your career.
+But no matter what satisfaction means to you, it’s something you should keep in mind throughout your career.
 Whether you’re seeking your first job or embarking on a career change, understanding what you’re looking for can help you decide if you’re on the right path.

-This blog post will explore the qualities that most satisfying jobs have in common, and how to achieve job satisfaction for yourself.
+This blog post will explore the qualities that most satisfying jobs have in common and how to achieve job satisfaction for yourself.

 What Is Job Satisfaction?